 How CCE’s Program Works

 By enrolling in the substance abuse counseling program at CCE Assumption, you’ll learn about assessment, treatment planning, case management, support, and more.
 From learning about case studies to hands-on training, the curriculum is designed to provide students with the knowledge needed to become an effective counselor.
 After seven courses and one internship, you’ll be well-equipped to become a certified Substance Abuse Counselor.
-If you’re interested in learning more, open registration for the spring semester begins on November 6th.
 If you’re interested in becoming a substance abuse counselor, enroll today to help make a difference that may help save people’s lives.